Integrating Workload Identity Manager with OpenShift Service Mesh¶

 The ServiceMeshMemberRoll which we created in the previous step, contains a reference to the

-label to the namespace.
-You can see this by using the following command:oc get ns test-project-1 -o yaml
+test-project-1project (namespace) which tells the OpenShift Service Mesh Operator to add themaistra.io/member-of: istio-systemlabel to the namespace.
+You can see this by using the following command:oc get ns test-project-1 -o yaml -

 Verify that the Istio CA has been added to the namespace.